jayanth-neu/INFO6150-Final-Project-Ecommerce/README.md

-# Fashion E-Commerce Using MERN STACK
+# Fashion E-Commerce Website Using MERN STACK

 #### The main objective of this project was to build an E-commerce website that handles both sides client and admin using the next technologies :